-Form T2202 is a Tuition and Enrollment Certificate issued by every qualified educational institution to qualifying students.
+Form T2202 is a Tuition and Enrollment Certificate issued by every designated educational institution in Canada to qualifying students.
 It is an official tax slip issued to students who have paid tuition or fees to specific courses that are eligible to be claimed on their annual income tax return.
 The slip is generated by the educational institution that offered the eligible course.
 These tax credits are available for qualifying resident students and some international students.

-How Do I Obtain a T2202?
+How do I obtain a T2202?

-Who Should Fill Out a T2202?
+Who should fill out a T2202?

-If you’re a student at a higher educational institution such as a college or university and have paid fees or tuition of more than $100 towards courses that qualify for a tax credit, then you should fill out a T2202.
+If you’re a student at a higher educational institution such as a college or university and have paid fees or tuition of more than $100 toward courses that qualify for a tax credit, then you should fill out a T2202.
 Students are not allowed to combine fees paid to different institutions to meet the $100 requirement.

 Local vs. International Students

-The T2202 Tuition and Enrollments Certificate is available for local students and international students.
+The T2202 Tuition and Enrolment Certificate is available for local students and international students.
 Local students must meet the set requirements.
 Essentially, you should be a qualifying student enrolled in a qualifying course at an educational institution, which has to be in Canada.
 You can also claim tuition on fees paid to ESDC-certified institutions or post-secondary courses aimed to improve your skills in a given occupation.
 Applicants for such tax credits must be at least 16 years of age.

-|Box 11 and Box 12||These sections describe the school type where you're enrolled and feature single-digit codes for each type (University, College, Flying School, etc.) Choose the school type by entering the corresponding letter, i.e. 1 for University.|
+|Boxes 11 and 12||These sections describe the school type where you're enrolled and feature single-digit codes for each type (University, College, Flying School, etc.).
+Choose the school type by entering the corresponding letter, e.g., 1 for University.|

-|Boxes 13 to 18||Box 13 is for the course name, 14 for the student number and 15 for the BN RZ, a unique 15-character course account number.
-The student name appears on 16, the social security number on box 17, and the student address on 18.|
+|Boxes 13 to 18||Box 13 is for the course name, 14 for the student number, and 15 for the Filer Account Number, a unique 15-character course account number.
+The student name appears on 16, the social insurance number on box 17, and the student address on 18.|

-|Box 19 and Box 20||Box 19 is where you enter the start date of your course or when you were enrolled in the program.
+|Boxes 19 and 20||Box 19 is where you enter the start date of your course or when you were enrolled in the program.
 Make sure the year is the same as the tax/calendar year.
 Box 20 is for the end date of your course/program.|

-|Box 21, Box 22, Box 24 and Box 25||Box 21 is for the months you enrolled as a part-time student, if applicable.
-CRA allows a maximum of four sessions.
+|Boxes 21, 22, 24, and 25||Box 21 is for the months you enrolled as a part-time student, if applicable.
+The CRA allows a maximum of four sessions.
 Box 22 is for the months you enrolled as a full-time student and also has a maximum of four sessions.
 Boxes 24 and 25 are for the total number of part-time and full-time months, respectively.|

-|Box 23 and Box 26||Box 23 is for eligible part-time and full-time fees while Box 26 reports the total amount of eligible tuition fees paid for an eligible course or specified educational program.|
+|Boxes 23 and 26||Box 23 is for eligible part-time and full-time fees, while Box 26 reports the total amount of eligible tuition fees paid for an eligible course or specified educational program.|

-If there's no one to transfer the extra tax credits, CRA will push them to the following tax year.
+If there's no one to transfer the extra tax credits to, the CRA will push them to the following tax year.
 However, you can only transfer credits for the current tax year.
-Also, CRA sets the maximum transferable amount to $5,000.
-It is advisable to keep all T2202 forms you receive for at least six years, since CRA can request them at any time.
+Also, the CRA sets the maximum transferable amount to $5,000.
+It is advisable to keep all T2202 forms you receive for at least six years, since the CRA can request them at any time.